biggproject/biggdocs/Modelling.md

 The autocorrelation for an observation and an observation at a prior time step is comprised of both the direct correlation and indirect correlations.
 These indirect correlations are a linear function of the correlation of the observation, with observations at intervening time steps.

+These correlations are used to define the parameters of the forecasting methods (lag).

 ## :round_pushpin: split_train_test

 ### Description:

-This function split the time series in train and test datasets from any given data point.
+This function splits the time series into train and test datasets at any given data point.

 ### Input arguments:
 * _data_: <code>timeSeries</code> we want to split.
 * _test_: <code>float</code> (ex: 0.2) or <code>str</code>: index position (ex."yyyy-mm-dd", 1000).
 Test size
-* plot: <code>boolean</code> to decide if the 2 new time series have to be plotted
+* _plot_: <code>boolean</code> to decide if the 2 new time series have to be plotted

 ### Return values:
 * _ts_train_: <code>timeSeries</code>.
 Train time series